 In recent years, however, the prohibitionists expanded the statutes to create a new legal fiction – a crime by technicality provision – to turn possession of growing marijuana into a “sale.”

 This is the kind of irrationality the drug prohibitionists have put into Minnesota law.
-Should a person be convicted of a crime on a technicality?
-Should a person's life be ruined by overreaching, nonsense laws?
+Should we allow a person to be convicted of a crime on a technicality?
+Should we allow a person’s life to be ruined by overreaching, nonsense laws?